 - Save your data.
 While entering Hibernation Mode, the computer saves the contents of memory to the hard disk drive.
-However, for safety sake, it is best to save your data manually. - Data will be lost if you remove the battery or disconnect the AC adaptor before the save is completed. - Do not install or remove a memory module while the computer is in Hibernation Mode.
+However, for safety sake, it is best to save your data manually. - Data will be lost if you remove the battery or disconnect the AC adaptor before the save is completed.
+Wait for the Hard Disk Drive/Optical Disc Drive indicator to go out. - Do not install or remove a memory module while the computer is in Hibernation Mode.
 Data will be lost.